Get to Know the Life under the Skin of Iranian Bazaars

 Inside Iranian bazaars, you will find several institutes, religious, and others.
 Here are some of them:

 A Shrine inside Tehran Bazaar

-There are mosques, shrines and mausoleums inside these places.
-The people who are shopping, working or living in the vicinity of such centers, may need to pray or practice some religious beliefs.
+There are mosques, shrines, and mausoleums inside these places.
+The people who are shopping, working, or living in the vicinity of such centers, may need to pray or practice some religious beliefs.
 Therefore, these institutes are there for such people.
-Some may have fervent belief in praying at a particular mosque or shrine inside such bazaars.
-Some may want to meet others from other part of the bazaar.
+Some may have a fervent belief in praying at a particular mosque or shrine inside such bazaars.
+Some may want to meet other people from other parts of the bazaar.
 Noon prayer time could be a time to meet up.

 You may get surprised to know that there have been madrasas inside the bazaar compounds where religious students study.
 Those old structures have been well-maintained and still used as education centers.
 Many of the bazaars in Iran still have those schools in which Islamic doctrines are being taught.
 Therefore, students and teachers have to walk through the bazaar passageways to get to classes.

 Of course, I must mention that modern colleges and universities aren’t found at these places.
 Bazaars are traditional communities in which you may buy modern commodities and find modern instituts like banks, but you won’t find modern education centers there.

 You may need to buy lots of things in the bazaars for which you will have to have Iranian currency, Rial.
 Such shops aren’t found in large numbers.
 They are usually at one part of the bazaars.
 Sometimes, some gold shops exchange various currencies like in the bazaars of Rasht and Kermanshah.

 Zoorkhaneh is the traditional sport center in Iran that could also be found in Iranian bazaars.
 As it’s a mixture of exercising physical and ethical values, people of all walks of life may participate in it.
 Therefore, people of the bazaars are no exceptions.
 Many of those who work in these places go to such gyms everyday.